xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/clioptions/listpagesattop.md

-Boolean to list the pages at the top of the sidebar.
+Controls whether pages are listed at the top of the sidebar.

 ## Signature

 ```typescript
 listPagesAtTop: boolean;
 ```

+## Remarks

+When enabled, places page links prominently at the top of the sidebar navigation structure for easier access to important pages.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>